Constitutie van de Postunie van de Staten van het Amerikaanse Werelddeel, Spanje en Portugal

 Effective Date and Duration of the General Regulations

-These General Regulations will enter into effect on January 1, 2006 and will remain in force until the effective date of the Acts of the next Union Congress.
+These General Regulations shall enter into force on January 1, 2010, and shall remain in force until the effective date of the Acts of the next Congress.

 In witness whereof, the plenipotentiary representatives of the governments of Union member countries have signed these General Regulations in Rio de Janeiro, Brazil, this sixteenth day of August, two thousand five.